thegboat/emtpy_eye/README.md

           has_one :garage, :foreign_key => :mechanic_id, :only => 'specialty'
         end
       end

+Views are automatically created during class definition.

+They are managed through Empty Eye View Manager.

+The View Manager only rebuilds views when necessary and prevents another app instance from mistakenly rebuilding views during runtime.

-Validations are also inherited but only for validations for attributes/columns that are inherited
+Validations are also inherited but only for validations for attributes/columns that are inherited.

+Only has one associations are supported and always have :autosave => true, :validate => true, :dependent => :destroy options applied.

-Changing or adding these options will have no effect but the MTI would be senseless without them
+Changing or adding these options will have no effect but the MTI would be senseless without them.

 If the class does not descend active record the correct table will be used.

-If you dont want to use the core suffix convention a table can be specified (see Bar class mti implementation)
+If you dont want to use the core suffix convention a table can be specified (see Bar class mti implementation).

       1.9.3p0 :005 > Bar